-But then again, this has been a strange year and what better way to cheer us up than to get into the Christmas spirit a little early?
+What better way to add a little cheer to your home than to get into the Christmas spirit a little early?

 Here are 20 cheap and easy DIY holiday decor ideas to add to your lineup this year…